-Philly Cheesesteak Stuffed Shells are my new favorite pasta dish!
-Stuffed with a creamy, cheesy shredded beef and pepper filling they’re hard to beat!
+Philly Cheesesteak Stuffed Shells are my new favorite pasta recipe!
+Stuffed shells with a cheesy, beef and pepper filling are a family dinner recipe hit!

 Pasta in all forms is good for me.